greninger-lab/revica-strm/README.md

 # REVICA

 Revica is a reference-based viral consensus genome assembly pipeline for some of the most common respiratory viruses.
-Revica is written in [Nextflow](https://www.nextflow.io/) and can be run in [Docker](https://docs.docker.com/get-docker/).
 Revica currently supports genome assembly of:
 - Enterovirus (EV)
 - Seasonal human coronavirus (HCOV)
 - Human metapneumovirus (HMPV)